XPEHO/xpeho_ui_swift/README.md

 }
 ```

+## Use the package

-You can use them by yourself in your app using :
+You can use the package fonts in your app using :

 ```swift
 import xpeho_ui